Bookworm-project/BookwormDB/README.md

  * regex (to handle complicated Unicode regular expressions for tokenization: `easy_install regex`)

 * parallel (GNU parallel, in versions available from apt-get or homebrew)
 * MySQL v.
-5.6 (will work with 5.5, but future versions may require 5.6 for some functionality)
+5.6 (will work with 5.5, but future versions may require 5.6 for some functionality; MariaDB 10.0+ is also actively supported)
 * Apache or other webserver (for front end).
+* pandas (for the API only)